Ancora Io (Novel)

 Sara: Baby sitter turned dragon-carer.
 Sarah had just dyed her hair black but really wants to go red.
 Still in college and, recently, busted up with her boyfriend.
 Thelma has dismissed rumors that Sarah only comes to the library to access the free Wi-Fi.

 Rodi: Friend of Sara.
 Rodi is trying to get a job at the town library and works here from time to time as a volunteer.
-Shy and retiring, it is unclear whether Rodi is male or female.
-Rodi has been reading "The Power of Positive Thinking" for a while now and had updated the Library’s online tracking register, which Rodi had set up, to indicate that Rodi had got to page 45.
+Shy and retiring, Rodi does not identify immediately as male or female.
+Rodi has been reading "The Power of Positive Thinking" for a while now and had updated the Library’s online tracking register, which they had set up, to indicate that they had got to page 45.

 The Little Dragon: Vulnerable to her appetite, consuming more than she can understand, susceptible to all those things that can destroy electronic knowledge in a moment.
 But she is also vulnerable because, unlike Betty's Library, there is no one to organize and curate the volumes she consumes.
 The little dragon is the darling of youth, here represented by Sarah and Roddi.
 Enthusiastic and kind, englamoured by the beauty of the beast, but all too well aware of its vulnerabilities.